OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 #### Overview

-Certificate pinning allows to hard-code in the client the certificate that is known to be used by the server.
-This technique is used to reduce the threat of a rogue CA and CA compromise.
-Pinning the server’s certificate take the CA out of games.
-Mobile applications that implement certificate pinning only can connect to a limited numbers of servers, as a small list of trusted CAs or server certificates are hard-coded in the application.

 #### Static Analysis

 The code presented below shows how it is possible to check if the certificate provided by the server reflects the certificate hard-coded  in the application.
 The method below implements the connection authentication tells the delegate that the connection will send a request for an authentication challenge.